arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 ### Pluggable discovery API via stdin/stdout

+All the commands listed in this specification must be implemented in the discovery.

 After startup, the tool will just stay idle waiting for commands.
 The available commands are: `START`, `STOP`, `QUIT`, `LIST` and `START_SYNC`.

 #### START command